A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: The Proximity Argument

 \begin{theorem}[Disproof of LLM Consciousness] If Proposition 4.8 holds, then deployed baseline LLMs are not conscious. \end{theorem}

 \begin{proof} By the Constraint Theorem, any non-trivial theory predicting LLMs are conscious must base its predictions on properties in $d_S(M, N) \cup d_S(N, L)$.
-By Proposition 4.8, no property in this space is not falsified by the universal substitution chain itself.
+By Proposition 4.8, every property in this space is falsified by the universal substitution chain itself.
 Therefore, under Definition 4.2, LLMs are non-conscious systems. \end{proof}

 One thing that's notable here is that Theorem 4.6 alone, just by strict dependency requirements, significantly constrains what kinds of theories of consciousness can apply to LLMs to some subset of their difference from non-conscious systems.
 It says that a theory of consciousness must be grounded in some property (or properties) lost between the substitution of an LLM to a (functionally equivalent) single-layer feedforward neural network to a (functionally equivalent) lookup table.
 Based on this restricted space of possibilities, Theorem 4.9 disproves their consciousness entirely by noticing that the fact that a universal substitution chain exists means that, even if there were some property lost (that a hypothetical theory of consciousness picked out) that only means mismatches would occur and so the theory would be a priori falsified.